 The arithmetic mean is the sum of observations divided by sample size (n).
 The statistic mean is symbolized by an X with a bar over the top (x̄), and the parameter mean is symbolized by the Greek letter μ (mu).

 To make statistical inferences, we must know how a sample statistic is distributed when sampling from a population with given parameters (the null hypothesis).
-In this case, we need to understand how the sample mean is distributed.
-To do that, you must understand the central limit theorem, which states:
+In this case, we need to understand how the sample mean is distributed, given by the central limit theorem:

 The means of samples drawn from a population of any distribution will be approximately normally distributed, and this approximation gets better as the sample size increases.